-- economic weakness, including inflation or political instability in particular non-U.S. economies and markets; - \bullet differing and changing regulatory requirements in non-U.S. countries; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States; - · difficulties in compliance with non-U.S. laws and regulations; - changes in non-U.S. regulations and customs, tariffs and trade barriers; - changes in non-U.S. currency exchange rates and currency controls; - changes in a specific country's or region's political or economic environment; - trade protection measures, import or export licensing requirements or other restrictive actions by U.S. or non-U.S. governments; - \bullet negative consequences from changes in tax laws; - · compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - workforce uncertainty in countries where labor unrest is more common than in the United States;

-- difficulties associated with staffing and managing international operations, including differing labor relations; - potential liability under the FCPA or comparable foreign laws; and - business interruptions resulting from geo-political actions, including war and terrorism or natural disasters.
+- · economic weakness, including inflation or political instability in particular non-U.S. economies and markets; - · differing and changing regulatory requirements, pricing and reimbursement regimes in non-U.S. countries; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States; - difficulties in compliance with non-U.S. laws and regulations; - changes in non-U.S. regulations and customs, tariffs and trade barriers; - changes in non-U.S. currency exchange rates and currency controls; - changes in a specific country's or region's political or economic environment; - trade protection measures, import or export licensing requirements or other restrictive actions by U.S. or non-U.S. governments; - negative consequences from changes in tax laws; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - workforce uncertainty in countries where labor unrest is more common than in the United States; - difficulties associated with staffing and managing international operations, including differing labor relations; - potential liability under the FCPA or comparable foreign laws; and - business interruptions resulting from geo-political actions, including war and terrorism or natural disasters.

-The expected withdrawal of the United Kingdom from the EU, commonly referred to as "Brexit," may cause increased economic volatility, affecting our operations and business.
+In June 2016, the United Kingdom, or UK, held a referendum in which voters approved an exit from the EU, commonly referred to as "Brexit."
+This referendum has created political and economic uncertainty, particularly in the UK and the EU, and this uncertainty may persist for years.
+The UK officially withdrew from the EU on January 31, 2020, however the effects of the departure on both the EU and the UK are still highly uncertain, as many details of the divorce have yet to be addressed.
+The withdrawal may cause increased economic volatility, affecting our operations and business.
 Brexit may adversely impact our ability to obtain regulatory approvals of our product candidates in the EU, result in restrictions or imposition of taxes and duties for importing our product candidates into the EU, and may require us to incur additional expenses in order to develop, manufacture and commercialize our product candidates in the EU.